Santa Fe, New Mexico’s Weekend Travel Guide

 We have a vibrant art scene!
 Join a tour and then paint what you saw, arrange a painting class party, or join in the fun at Santa Fe’s unique combination art show/Farmer’s Market.

 ‘Sabor’ is Spanish for flavor and that’s something Santa Fe has in abundance!
-While you’re here, why not treat yourself to a cooking class?
+While you’re here, why not treat yourself to a cooking class at Santa Fe School of Cooking?
 You might learn how to use Santa Fe’s famous chile peppers, go on a walking tour of some of our best restaurants, or learn about New Mexico’s rich culinary history.

 Our city is renowned for its history and cultural significance.
 Visit one of our many Santa Fe museums to experience it for yourself.